zivile777/zivile777.github.io/projects/_function-master/README.md

  - Inspect the tests on the page and try to understand what's going on in general.
  - All the **tests** are currently **failing**.
  - If we look in test-master.html we can see that they are **red** and their status is **failed**
- - Each one of the tests has at least one occurrence of "???".
+ - Each one of the tests has at least one occurrance of "???".
 This is what we need to change.
  - Change each "???" to the value that will make the test **pass**
  - Once they pass they will be **blue** and not red on the page!

 # Part 2 - Function Master

-## Review Questions from Module One Handbook?
+## Step 1 - typeof
  - what can we `typeof` ?
  - what can't we `typeof` ?
  - how do we check those things?
  - Array.isArray()
  - null === null

-## Standard Library Methods You Should Know By Now:
+## Step 2 - The Standard Library
  - Object.keys()
  - String.toUpperCase()
  - String.split()
  - Array.join()

 ## Step 3 - Be The Function Master
-For this part of the lesson, you will be working in `function-master.js`.
-Part 2 is the opposite of Part 1 in that this time around we have a different and new set of tests written for us, and we'll be writing functions that pass them.

  - If you don't understand what a function is supposed to do, look at the test.
 If you still don't understand, ask me.